Two posts ago I wrote:

 - Nearly 80% of spells in poverty are less than a year.

-- Over a four year study period, 34.2% of the population was in poverty for at least 2 consecutive months but only 2% were in poverty for all 48 months.
+- Over a four-year study period, 34.2% of the population was in poverty for at least two consecutive months, but only 2% were in poverty for all 48 months.

-Doing the math, this probably means that only about 20% of the of 37 million people are in what some might call the underclass (generational poverty), although there are likely several million that are in precarious situations above them.
-Many of the people who end up briefly in the poverty numbers are recently divorced people, temporarily unemployed, students and a host of other people who have the resources to alter their situation.
-Thus, many in poverty are not like our fictional character in Richland.
-They have hope of better future.
+Doing the math, this probably means that only about 20% of the 37 million people are in what some might call the underclass (generational poverty).
+However, several million likely are in precarious situations above them.
+Many people who end up briefly in poverty numbers are recently divorced people, temporarily unemployed, students, and a host of other people who have the resources to alter their situation.
+Thus, many in poverty are not like our fictional characters in Richland.
+They have hope for a better future.

-The key group I want to focus on here are those who experience poverty as a chronic generational problem.
+The key group I want to focus on here is those who experience poverty as a chronic generational problem.
 What is our response to them?

 Comments